 Cutting real estate is critical to the business right now, but how to do that?

 The smart enterprises are turning to data and technology to inform this decision.
-They use the invaluable usage and occupancy data drawn from desk management tools.
-Chargifi for Desks, for example, provides companies with:
+They use the invaluable usage and occupancy data drawn from desk management software.
+Chargifi Wx, for example, provides companies with:

-Whether you’re considering how to reduce real estate or have already done so, you need a robust desk management system so you can do more with desks in less space.
+Whether you’re considering how to reduce real estate or have already done so, you need robust desk management software so you can do more with desks in less space.